 Matters worsened when a military mission to rescue the hostages ended in tragedy in the Iranian desert.

-They flew choppers into a desert to sand it was a disaster.
+They flew choppers into a desert.

 It was an unmitigated, embarrassing disaster.

-Jimmy Carter today dares grant interviews and write books to tell people how to deal with the Islamic fascism that we are facing worldwide today.
+Jimmy Carter today dares grant interviews and write books to tell people how to deal with the Islamic fascism that we are facing worldwide today?

 I'm incredulous.

-In his memoirs, Ahmad Khomeini nicely captures the mood of his father who had expected the Americans to do something serious, such as threatening to block Iran's oil exports or even firing a few missiles at the Ayatollah's neighborhood.
+In his memoirs, Ahmad Khomeini nicely captures the mood of his father, who had expected the Americans to do something serious, such as threatening to block Iran's oil exports or even firing a few missiles at the Ayatollah's neighborhood.

 Not only did none of that happen, the Carter administration was plunged into internal feuds as Vance resigned in protest of the rescue attempt.